 What does the GOP say is the reason the Southern Strategy never happened?

 Candice Owen chalks it up to “a Democratic election strategy,” Ben Shapiro says it was because it wasn’t an immediate switch.
 Other Republicans look to Nixon’s campaign for direct words of party switching.

 Every article and video I could find from right-leaning sources cherry-picked one or two events or talking points as their reason why the switch didn’t happen.

-The break-down happens at with Conservatives when they hear this and think what the Southern Strategy was Nixon ran for president and said, “Hey all you racist Democrats, come be Republicans now.”
-Then all of the racists just hopped from one party the other in one election cycle.
+The break-down happens with Conservatives when they hear this and think what the Southern Strategy was Nixon ran for president and said, “Hey all you racist Democrats, come be Republicans now.”
+Then all of the racists just hopped from one party to the other in one election cycle.

-It’s time to break it all down, show cause and effect, and see how the once Democratic racists of the south became the Republican racists of the south.
-How the Democratic party became the party of equality and how the GOP became the party of oppression.
+It’s time to break it all down, show cause and effect, and see how the once Democratic racists of the south became the Republican racists of the south, how the Democratic party became the party of equality, and how the GOP became the party of oppression.